Ehesp/redibox/README.md

  - :white_medium_square: **Distributed Locks** using Redlock algorithm `acquire`, `release`, `renew` locks.
  - :white_medium_square: **Throttling**, limit something to X times per Y time period with one easy call, for example: api requests.
  - :large_orange_diamond: Custom **LUA Commands**
  - :large_orange_diamond: **Time Series** want pretty stats and graphs?
-This will generate hits and allow easy query of data with range filtering.
+This will generate hits and allow easy querying of data with timestamp based range filtering.
  - :white_check_mark: Indexes - http://redis.io/topics/indexes wrappers for to aid using redis as a secondary index or for things like autocompletion.

 ## Getting Started